doug-moen/openscad2/rfc/Backwards_Compatibility.md

 # Backwards Compatibility

+* Our goal is to maintain backwards compatibility with existing OpenSCAD scripts.
+* Nevertheless, the OpenSCAD2 language is not fully backwards compatible with OpenSCAD1.
+* To solve this problem, the openscad translator will detect whether a script is OpenSCAD2 or OpenSCAD1, and it will run OpenSCAD1 scripts using a "backwards compatibility mode".
+* There is a tool that upgrades OpenSCAD1 scripts to the OpenSCAD2 syntax.
+  You can invoke it from the GUI or from the command line.

+## Goal
 Our goal is to maintain backward compatibility with all published or archived OpenSCAD scripts that still work today, so that they continue to run.